-In a study done by Dr. Andrew Wakefield back in 1998 — can you believe that was decades ago? — the correlation between autism in children and vaccines was researched.
+In a study done by Dr. Andrew Wakefield in 1998, the correlation between autism in children and vaccines was researched.
 According to Wakefield, he found evidence showing a strong tie between them.

-It was later discovered, however, that Wakefield had, in fact, misrepresented his research by altering the medical histories of the patients he was testing.
+It was later discovered, however, that Wakefield had misrepresented his research by altering the medical histories of the patients he was testing.

 Wakefield was stripped of his medical license.